youngjuning/www.zisheng.pro/docs/english/redux-in-100-seconds.md

 # Redux in 100 Seconds

-Redux, A single source of truth for all the data in your Javascript application.
+Redux, A single source of truth for all the data in your JavaScript application.
 Modern web applications are represented as a complex tree of components.
 Components that constantly produce and share data called state.
 And when state is decentralized, it can become difficult to understand and test.

 Redux is both a pattern and library that helps developers implement complex state management requirements at scale.
 It was created by Dan Abramov and Andrew Clark at Facebook and is one of the most loved and hated libraries in the React ecosystem.
 It relies on a single immutable object to store all of the application's state kind of like a client-side database to change the state.
 Like, when a button is clicked, an action will be dispatched, which has a name, like an event, and a payload with the data that it wants to change.